You've most likely heard it before: "the drummer keeps the time." But have you ever wondered what this actually means and why it is so important?

 Helpful related articles:

-My dad immediately approached the band leader, and told him that he had a thirteen year old son who played the drums, and would love to help out.
-As I sat there in horror sliding deep into my seat and doing my best to avoid all eye contact, I considered that the likelihood of these young and cool Indian musicians wanting to play with a shy English teenage drummer would be very slim.
-I was wrong, and moments later I found myself on the stage playing "Sultans of Swing" by Dire Straits - my first public performance!
+My dad immediately approached the bandleader and told him that he had a thirteen-year-old son who played the drums and would love to help out.
+I sat there in horror, sliding deep into my seat and doing my best to avoid all eye contact.
+However, I considered that the likelihood of these young, cool Indian musicians wanting to play with a shy English teenage drummer would be very slim.
+I was wrong, and moments later, I found myself on the stage playing "Sultans of Swing" by Dire Straits - my first public performance!
 While I had a lot of fun and the band seemed happy, my attention was often drawn to the bass player.
-I remember that, on more than one occasion, the bass player turned to me gesturing his hand in a downward motion, clearly letting me know that I was committing the cardinal sin of drumming.
-I was speeding up, and taking the band with me.
+I remember that, on more than one occasion, the bass player turned to me, gesturing his hand in a downward motion, clearly letting me know that I was committing the cardinal sin of drumming.
+I was speeding up and taking the band with me.

 My shortcomings in this area of musicianship were directly attributable to two things.
-Firstly, I was inexperienced in playing with other musicians, so I could certainly cut myself some slack there.
-However, being an unschooled and completely self taught drummer up to that point, I was simply unaware of the importance of time keeping, and what a critical role this plays in holding a band together.
+Firstly, I was inexperienced in playing with other musicians, so I could certainly cut myself slack there.
+However, being an unschooled and completely self-taught drummer up to that point, I was simply unaware of the importance of timekeeping and what a critical role this plays in holding a band together."

-Whether your goal is to play in a band or play with your favorite band over the headphones after school or work, developing time keeping is an essential part of your musical development, and we stress this in just about every single Drum Ambition video.
-In May 2016, I published this blog, focusing on "5 Tips to Developing Good Time Keeping".
-This article stresses the importance of playing slowly, counting out loud, using a metronome, understanding the importance of reading music, and playing along with your favorite tracks.
-I highly recommend that you read this, and reach out if you have any questions.
+Whether your goal is to play in a band or play with your favorite band over the headphones after school or work, developing timekeeping is an essential part of your musical skill set, and we stress this in just about every single Drum Ambition video.
+In March 2021, we updated this blog, focusing on "5 Ways Beginner Drummers Develop Good Timekeeping."
+This article stresses the importance of playing slowly, counting aloud, using a metronome, understanding the importance of reading music, and playing along with your favorite tracks.
+We highly recommend that you read this and reach out if you have any questions.

 Don't be the subject of the classic drummer joke: How do you know when the drummer is at your front door?